logo

 Effluent

 14 days effluent storage.
 Effluent is applied via traveling effluent irrigators to 30% of the farm.25% of herd can be stood off paddock on the cowshed collecting yard.
-This is seldom required and only happened three times in the 2022 season.
+This is seldom required.
 Wet soil conditions can usually be managed by adjusting the grazing area and increasing feed allocated.

 Feed